-US citizens are taxed on their worldwide income, no matter where the income is earned, where the money is paid, whether payment is even made in money, which bank the money is kept in, etc. etc. etc. Just about every other country, on the other hand, only imposes tax on residents of that country.
+US citizens are subject to tax in the US on their worldwide income, no matter where the income is earned, where the money is paid, whether payment is even made in money, which bank the money is kept in, etc. etc. etc. Just about every other country, on the other hand, only imposes tax on residents of that country.

 The term “resident” can be tricky, and of course requires an analysis of the laws of each particular country.
 However, in general, a person is typically treated as a resident only if they are physically present in the country for at least 183 days during any tax year (which may not be a calendar year).

 So, the first line of defense against being subject to tax in a non-U.S. jurisdiction is to simply not qualify as a resident there—become a digital nomad and hop from coffee shop to coffee shop, running a business on your laptop.
-I have several clients running multi-million dollar businesses pretty much exactly like this.
+Several of my clients run multi-million dollar businesses pretty much exactly like this.

 The Size of the Net